Kafka Streams Processor

 public static final int RETRY = 600;

-Such a decorator will automatically been taken into account by CDI through the combination of Decorator and Priority annotations.
+Such a decorator will automatically been taken into account by CDI.
 The priority will control at which point your decorator will be called among all other decorators.

 Producer interceptor

-This is why this extension’s API defines a ProducerOnSendInterceptor interface that is instrumentated through CDI.
+This is why this extension’s API defines a ProducerOnSendInterceptor interface that is instrumented through CDI.
 Example of usage:

 MyProducerInterceptor.java